mikaeilorfanian/lightning/wiki.md

 How much one consumes divided by how much one produces.
 Examples of consumption activities: reading the news, novels, etc.; watching movies or short videos; listening to music.
 Examples of production activities: writing a book; making music; coding; hobbies like drawing, playing music, or practicing martial arts.
+### Definite Optimist
+To a definite optimist, the future will be better than the present if he plans and works to make it better.